FREQUENTLY ASKED QUESTIONS

 When will my street be closed for the slurry seal application?

-Check the maps provided on this page to determine which day your street is scheduled to be closed.
+Visit www.tigard-or.gov/paving for the paving schedule.
 A couple days before the closure, you will receive a door hanger notice and signs will be posted along your street.
 We do our best to adhere to the schedule, but wet weather and other factors can cause delays.
 If your street closure date changes, you will receive a new door hanger notice and the signs along your street will display the updated street closure date.
+The day before you will receive a phone call from the city’s Code Red system.

 What if it rains?